+Monocytes like lymphocytes are a type of agranulocytes circulating through the blood.
 Monocytes usually make up 3-8% of the total white cell differential count in normal blood and are the largest of the leukocytes.
 An optimum range for monocytes is up to 7% of the total WBC population.
 These are the largest type of white blood cells and can be up to 20μm in diameter.
-They have a large eccentrically placed nucleus, which is kidney-bean shaped.
+They have a large eccentrically placed nucleus, which is kidney bean-shaped.
 Monocytes are spherical in shape or may appear amoeboid with a central oval or kidney-shaped nucleus with clumped chromatin.
 This characteristic differentiates monocytes from neutrophils, which have several lobes with a divided nucleus.
-Monocytes in darkfield appear as dull white grey cells, 2-3 times the size of a red blood cell with a nucleus that occupies 50% of the cell.
+Monocytes in the darkfield appear as dull white, grey cells, 2-3 times the size of a red blood cell with a nucleus that occupies 50% of the cell.